-

 Staff Representative for Third Years:

-- Dr. Heike Felzmann: heike.felzmann@universityofgalway.ie
+- Semester One: Dr. Heike Felzmann: heike.felzmann@universityofgalway.ie

 Student Representatives for Third/Final Years: